Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ![](assets/flink-nb-run-2.png)

-Now, scrow down to the remaining two cells to start filtering and monitoring by clicking the play button located at the top-right corner of the cells.
+Now, scrow down to the remaining two cells to start filtering and monitoring by clicking the play button located at the top-right corner of each cell.

 First cell is to filter out any live United Airlines flight tracks below 7000 feet and the other cell is to monitor the filtered results.
+In a short moment, you will see some filtered data in the monitoring cell and they are all UA airplanes flying below 7000 feet.

 ![](assets/flink-nb-run-3.png)